Research at the Hall House

 The Hall House Research Center is the Fenton History Center’s research center, located at 73 Forest Avenue in Jamestown, New York in the historic Hall House, is a fully functioning, handicap accessible reference library that supports historical and genealogical research.

-The hours are Monday, Tuesday, Thursday, and Friday from 10 A.M. to 4 P.M..
+The hours are Monday, Thursday, and Friday by appointment from 10 A.M. to 4 P.M..
 Masks are encouraged for unvaccinated visitors and appointments are strongly encouraged.
 Appointments can also be made in advance for Saturdays from 10 A.M. to 4 P.M.
 For additional information, or to make an appointment, please call (716) 664-6256.

 Call Ahead / Memberships